DecisionVis/deltamoea/doc/technotes/archive.md

 2017-02-15 08:35

-Comprehensive archiving means that UDMOEA does not maintain an active search population like other MOEAs.
-Instead, UDMOEA archives every evaluation and uses a selection mechanism to supply evolutionary pressure.
+Comprehensive archiving means that δMOEA does not maintain an active search population like other MOEAs.
+Instead, δMOEA archives every evaluation and uses a selection mechanism to supply evolutionary pressure.

 Archiving all, or at least a very large number of,